sqlxpert/aws-tag-sched-ops/readme.md

 2. Follow the [multi-account steps](#multi-account-configuration).
 In a single-account, multi-region scenario, no S3 bucket policy is needed.

 3. If [StackSets](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-concepts.html) has never been used, create [AWSCloudFormationStackSet*Admin*istrationRole](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml).
 Do this one time, in your main (multi-account scenario) or only (single-account scenario) AWS account.
-There is no need to create AWSCloudFormationStackSet*Exec*utionRole anywhere, using Amazon's template; instead, see the next step.
+There is no need to create AWSCloudFormationStackSet*Exec*utionRole using Amazon's template; the TagSchedOps*Install* stack provides it, when necessary.

 4. In the AWS account with the AWSCloudFormationStackSet*Admin*istrationRole, go to the [StackSets Console](https://console.aws.amazon.com/cloudformation/stacksets/home#/stacksets).